 "pass": age < timedelta(minutes=max_age_minutes),

-Governance failures are the most expensive tier-2 failure mode — and almost entirely invisible until an agent takes a bad action in production.
-The typical pattern: a team has a data quality policy in a Confluence page, a data owner assigned in a kickoff meeting, and zero mechanism to surface quality violations before the agent reads the data.
+Governance failures are the most expensive Tier 2 failure mode and almost entirely invisible until an agent takes a bad action in production.
+The shape is always the same: a data quality policy in Confluence, a data owner assigned in a kickoff meeting, and zero mechanism to surface a violation before the agent reads the data.

-This isn't hypothetical.
-An internal analyst agent at a mid-size e-commerce company sent promotional emails to already-churned customers because the suppression list hadn't been updated since a data migration four months prior.
-The data owner existed on paper.
-The governance policy existed on paper.
+This is not hypothetical.
+An internal analyst agent at a mid-size e-commerce company sent promotional emails to already-churned customers because the suppression list had not been updated since a data migration four months earlier.
+The owner existed on paper.
+The policy existed on paper.
 Neither was wired into the agent's access path.

-Tier 2 checks that governance is operational, not just documented.
-A named owner who actually responds, a quality gate that fires before agent reads, and an incident response runbook the agent team can actually use.
+Tier 2 checks that governance is operational, not documentary.
+A named owner who actually answers.
+A quality gate that fires before the agent reads.
+An incident response runbook the agent team can follow when the data degrades at 3am.

 Tier 2 — Workflow Gates

-Quality rules enforced upstream: data quality checks run before records reach agent-accessible tables — not just in reports
+Quality rules enforced upstream: checks fire before records reach agent-accessible tables, not just in BI reports

-Incident response path exists: a runbook covers what the agent should do when data quality drops below threshold
+Incident response runbook exists: covers what the agent does when quality drops below threshold, in code

-Access permissions audited: the agent's service account has read-only access to exactly what it needs, nothing more
+Access permissions audited: agent service account is read-only, scoped to exactly what it needs — nothing more

-Schema change notifications configured: agent team receives alerts before upstream schema changes go live
+Schema change notifications wired in: agent team sees alerts before upstream changes ship, not after they break

-Tier 3 is where agents earning full autonomy qualify — or don't.
-Most teams skip this entirely on first builds, which is why they end up with agents that perform well in supervised mode and then silently drift once oversight is relaxed.
+Tier 3 is where agents earning full autonomy qualify, or do not.
+Most teams skip it on first builds.
+That is exactly why those agents perform well in supervised mode and silently drift the moment oversight is relaxed.

 Lineage is the hard part.
 Not technically — implementing it is straightforward.
-The hard part is that it requires buy-in from whoever owns the upstream systems.
-Every record the agent acts on needs a traceable chain: where did this data come from, when was it last updated, and who authorized it for autonomous decision-making?
-Without that chain, post-incident analysis is guesswork — and regulators won't accept guesswork.
+The hard part is buy-in from whoever owns the upstream systems.
+Every record the agent acts on needs a traceable chain: where it came from, when it last updated, who authorized it for autonomous use.
+Without that chain, post-incident analysis is guesswork.
+Regulators do not accept guesswork.

-Cost tracking is underrated.
-Agents that read data at scale — RAG pipelines querying a vector store on every invocation, agents hitting a live database per task — generate real per-call costs that compound in ways teams don't model in advance.
-Build cost observability in before you scale, not after you get the cloud bill.
+Cost tracking is the underrated layer.
+High-volume agents — RAG pipelines hitting a vector store on every invocation, agents querying a live database per task — generate per-call costs that compound silently until someone checks the billing dashboard.
+Build cost observability before you scale, not after.

 Tier 3 — Autonomous Gates

-Lineage tracked: the provenance of every record the agent acts on is queryable after the fact
+Lineage tracked: provenance of every record the agent acts on is queryable after the fact, not reconstructed from memory

-Cost monitoring live: per-agent data access cost is visible in a dashboard before scaling begins
+Cost monitoring live: per-agent data access cost visible on a dashboard before scale, not as an incident postmortem

-Data drift detection configured: alerts fire when input distribution shifts beyond a defined threshold
+Drift detection configured: alerts fire when input distribution shifts past a defined threshold

-Rollback path defined: a procedure exists to identify and revert agent actions taken on corrupted or stale data
+Rollback path defined: a runbook to identify and revert agent actions taken on stale or corrupted records

-The hardest case: you need to pass Tier 1 and Tier 2 gates on an Oracle database from 2009 that has no SLA documentation, an undocumented schema, and a listed owner who left the company two years ago.
+The hardest case: you need to clear Tier 1 and Tier 2 against an Oracle instance from 2009 that has no SLA documentation, undocumented schema, and a listed owner who left two years ago.
 You cannot re-platform.
 You have two sprints.

-This is the adapter pattern applied to data access, with the specific goal of making legacy data agent-safe without touching the source.
-The wrapper must be read-only — it caches and validates, it never writes back.
-The key operational win: the wrapper lets you add lineage logging and cost instrumentation to queries that would otherwise be completely opaque.
+This is the adapter pattern applied to data access, with one specific goal: make legacy data agent-safe without touching the source.
+The wrapper is read-only — it caches and validates, never writes back.
+The operational win is the part teams underestimate: the wrapper lets you bolt lineage logging and cost instrumentation onto queries that were previously opaque.

-Agent queries Oracle directly via JDBC or raw SQL
+Agent queries Oracle directly via JDBC or hand-rolled SQL

-No freshness SLA — data could be hours or days stale
+No freshness SLA — data is hours or days stale and nobody knows which

-Upstream schema changes break agent silently at runtime
+Upstream schema changes break the agent silently at runtime

-DB user permissions often broader than the agent actually needs
+DB user permissions are broader than the agent's actual function requires

-Agent queries wrapper API — legacy DB internals are opaque to it
+Agent queries the wrapper API — legacy DB internals are opaque to the agent

-Wrapper enforces freshness SLA and returns an error if violated
+Wrapper enforces the freshness SLA and returns a structured error on violation

-Schema contract validated on every request; mismatches surface early
+Schema contract validated on every request; mismatches surface at the boundary

-Wrapper logs every read with timestamp, agent ID, and context
+Wrapper logs every read with timestamp, agent identity, and call context

-Permissions enforced at wrapper layer — DB user credentials unchanged
+Permissions enforced at the wrapper layer — DB credentials never leave it

 legacy_wrapper.pyimport time